archiewald/blog/_posts/2018-03-03-battleship-MVC.md

 A great thing is they also do workshops!
 It is a great opportunity for newbie developers to learn from JS passionates.
 So I attended one, [WarsawsJS Workshop #16](https://www.meetup.com/pl-PL/WarsawJS/events/246649523/) on 21th of January.

-We were devided in 3 groups depending on our programming experience and started to code with some help of the tutors.
+We were divided in 3 groups depending on our programming experience and started to code with some help of the tutors.

 ![Warsaw js shot]({{ "/assets/2018-03-03/1.jpg" | absolute_url }}) _Me getting some attention from workshops tutors_ :)